Belonging and Bias Education and Support

 - A swastika is drawn on a whiteboard in a classroom.

-- A male faculty of color is met with skepticism when he showed up with his Xavier ALL Card to pick up a parking decal and is questioned for several minutes.
+- A male faculty of color is met with skepticism when he showed up with his Xavier ONE Pass to pick up a parking decal and is questioned for several minutes.
 He was asked to produce additional forms of identification than what was advertised as necessary.

 - Two perceived men are holding hands and are yelled at by a passing staff member who calls them a homophobic slur.